vvvm23/vvvm23.github.io/content/posts/2023-06-04-flax-post/index.md

 Out: Array([-0.00999993, -0.00999993,  0.00999993], dtype=float32)
 ```

-Optax provides a helper function to actually apply the updates to our
+Optax provides a helper function to apply the updates to our parameters:
-parameters:
 ```python
 new_params = optax.apply_updates(params, updates)
 new_params